 Applying Text Mining tools for analyzing customers' reviews posted on the Internet is not novel.
 There are many studies concerning models and methods for data collection, sentiment analysis and information extraction.
 Recent studies show acceptable accuracy of methods for sentiment classification.
-Gräbner et al. [3] proposed a system that performs the sentiment classification of customer reviews on hotels.
-Lexicon-based method [27] allowed the correct classification of reviews with a probability of about 90%.
-These achievements make sentiment analysis applicable for an application on quality management.
+Gräbner et al. [4] proposed a system that performs the sentiment classification of customer reviews on hotels.
+The precision values are 84% for positive and 92% for negative reviews.
+Lexicon-based method [5] allowed the correct classification of reviews with a probability of about 90%.
+These achievements make sentiment analysis applicable for an application on quality management and customer satisfaction research.

-Jo and Oh [4] and Lu et al. [5] considered the problems of automatically discovering products' aspects and sentiments estimation for these aspects which are evaluated in reviews.
-For solving these problems, they suggested methods based on Latent Dirichlet Allocation [28] and its modifications.
+Jo and Oh [6] and Lu et al. [7] considered the problems of automatically discovering products' aspects and sentiments estimation for these aspects, which are evaluated in reviews.
+For solving these problems, they suggested methods based on Latent Dirichlet Allocation [8] and its modifications.

 A lot of social monitoring systems and frameworks have been developed for automatic analysis of reviews and topics.
-Liu et al. [6] presented framework called Opinion Observer for analyzing and comparing consumer opinions of competing products.
+Liu et al. [9] presented framework called Opinion Observer for analyzing and comparing consumer opinions of competing products.
 This prototype system is able to visualize the strengths and weaknesses of each product in terms of various product features.
-Kasper and Vela [7] presented a web based opinion mining system for hotel reviews and user comments that supports the hotel management called BESAHOT.
+For visualization it use actual number of positive or negative opinions normalized with the maximal number of opinions on any feature of any product.
+For experiments, authors used reviews on electronic products.
+Kasper and Vela [10] presented a web based opinion mining system for hotel reviews and user comments that supports the hotel management called BESAHOT.
 The system is capable of detecting and retrieving reviews on the web, classifying and analyzing them, as well as generating comprehensive overviews of these comments.
-Blair-Goldensohn et al. [8] proposed a system that summarizes the sentiment of reviews for a local service, such as a restaurant or hotel.
-In particular, they focus on aspect-based summarization models.
-Ajmera et al. [9] developed a Social Customer Relationship Management (SCRM) system that mines conversations on social platforms to identify and prioritize those posts and messages that are relevant to enterprises.
-Bank [13] proposed interactive Social Media monitoring system to extract related information from user generated content.
+Ganu et al. [11] focused on an analysis of free-text reviews by means of classification of reviews at the sentence level, with respect to both the topic and the sentiment expressed in the sentences.
+For experiments, authors used reviews on restaurants.
+Blair-Goldensohn et al. [12] proposed a system that summarizes the sentiment of reviews for a local service, such as a restaurant or hotel.
+In particular, they focus on aspect-based summarization models, where a summary is built by extracting relevant aspects of a service, such as service or value, aggregating the sentiment per aspect, and selecting aspect-relevant text.
+Bjørkelund et al. [13] described how the results of sentiment analysis of textual reviews can be visualized using Google Maps, providing possibilities for users to easily detect good hotels and good areas to stay in.
+Ajmera et al. [14] developed a Social Customer Relationship Management (SCRM) system that mines conversations on social platforms to identify and prioritize those posts and messages that are relevant to enterprises.
+The system aims to empower an agent or a representative in an enterprise to monitor, track and respond to customer communication while also encouraging community participation.
+Bank [15] proposed interactive Social Media monitoring system to extract related information from user generated content.
 One of the important contribution of this work was the proposition of new quality indeces.
+One of the important contribution of work was proposition of new quality indeces.
+The Relevancy Index states the importance of a given topic and provides a robust marketing and market penetration independent importance information.
+The Market Satisfaction Index provides the possibility to compare several product features among different products or manufacturers.
+The Product Satisfaction Index extracts the advantages and disadvantages of a product.